 You can create a similar lesson using commercials you find at the Super Bowl Ads website!
 I guarantee your students will enjoy analyzing these commercials as they talk about advertising techniques.
 You can also find more information on advertising and its effect on children at the Campaign for a Commercial Free Childhood website.
 To help you get started, I’ve got a free resource for you: 5 Advertising Techniques.
 This one page pdf shows the 5 techniques I use in these activities along with descriptions for each.

-If you don’t have time to create your own lesson, I’ve got everything you need in my unit: Advertising and the Big Game.
+If you don’t have time to create your own lesson, I’ve got everything you need in my unit: Media Literacy: Advertising Techniques.
 This engaging media literacy unit includes: